cdktf/cdktf-provider-hcp/API.md

 - *Type:* string

-The minimum Consul version of the cluster.
+The minimum Consul patch version of the cluster.

+Allows only the rightmost version component to increment (E.g: `1.13.0` will allow installation of `1.13.2` and `1.13.3` etc., but not `1.14.0`).
 If not specified, it is defaulted to the version that is currently recommended by HCP.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/hcp/r/consul_cluster#min_consul_version ConsulCluster#min_consul_version}